Nathaniel-Carl-Peter/CP3402-CMSWebsite/prac05/LearningJournal.md

 ## Career/Employability/Learning Insights

 The practical taught me one how the task can be used in employability
 - Non-destructive editing: From my understanding, using a child-theme would be the equivalant of creating a new layer in a painting program to ensure no permanent change occur to the product.
+(Basically it's best to make changes to the child rather than the parent for the sake of flexibility)
 - Understanding more of CSS and Php and how it is used in CMS
 - Greate for freelancing work.
 - The ability of modifying layouts